DINA-community/DDDC-Netbox-plugin/README.md

 ## Installation of the DDDC Plugin

 As the DDDC plugin is a standard Netbox plugin, it can be installed according to the [Netbox documentation](https://docs.netbox.dev/en/stable/plugins/#installing-plugins).
-This plugin is compatible with Netbox version 4.1.x and ensured by plugins `setup.py` file.
+This plugin is compatible with Netbox version 4.2.6 and ensured by plugins `install.bash` file.

 Additionally, this repository contains files from the community-driven Docker image to set up Netbox, along with all its dependencies, such as a PostgreSQL database.
 Please note: This is not an installation for a production environment, as it uses default passwords and API keys as specified in the project's files.
 Furthermore, this installation sets up Netbox in 'developer mode', which means that the user will receive detailed information in case of an exception.
 This is very useful for alpha and beta testing, which is why this installation option is described below: